You are viewing a story from harrypotterfanfiction.com

 She trailed off; Scorpius was shaking his head.

-‘There’s not a snowball’s chance in hell I’d ever be able to control a class,’ he said.
+‘Me?
+Controlling a class?
+I’d be skinned alive,’ he said.
 ‘And you might want to rephrase that last bit,’ he added, a smirk twitching at the corners of his mouth.

 ‘Huh?’
 Rose frowned.